 I began to have a passion to teach others the same things I’ve learned that have drastically changed our life for the better.

-I began to do a little bit of homesteading in the past few years, and I really enjoy being self-sufficient.
 For the first 12 years of our marriage, we have lived in the city and have always lived in a neighborhood.
 Although we’ve always wanted lots of land, we thought that possibility may never come – but it did!
 Hustling to become debt-free was part of it, but more so – God.